-APRON CHRONICLES: A Patchwork of American Recollections is a traveling exhibit comprised of photographs, text in story form and over 150 vintage aprons.
+APRON CHRONICLES: A Patchwork of American Recollections has been traveling the United States since 2004.
+Comprised of 46 photographs, accompanying text in story form and 150 vintage aprons, APRON CHRONICLES is nationally recognized as America’s most nostalgic, thought provoking and generationally friendly traveling exhibition.

 The diverse contributors include a 111-year-old mother and her only child, a Holocaust survivor, a biology professor from Mali, Africa, and a preteen and her grandmother.
 Their stories explore the people behind the aprons and give life to the fabrics and the exhibit.

-While writer EllynAnne is honored to be the voice behind the exhibit, photographer Kristina Loggia has preserved the storytellers’ images in an environmental style that complements the unadorned honesty of their recollections.
+Award-winning author EllynAnne is honored to be the voice behind the exhibit, with award-winning photographer Kristina Loggia preserving the storytellers’ images in an environmental style that complements the unadorned honesty of their recollections.
 Like the oral histories, the portraits’ strength is their directness and lack of pretension.

-With APRON CHRONICLES as the vehicle, collaborators Geisel and Loggia are providing prompts that will have exhibit visitors recalling and sharing their own apron recollections, which unless heard soon, are in peril of disappearing forever.
+APRON CHRONICLES prompts exhibit visitors to recall and share their own apron recollections, which unless heard soon, are in peril of disappearing forever.

 "Apron Chronicles: A Patchwork of American Recollections is an illuminating blend of reportage, art and social anthropology."